 Health Concerns & Academics

 - Communicate directly with your professors.
 It is important that you keep in good, direct communication with your professors about any course requirements, especially time sensitive course requirements.
-Be sure to read the Medical Excuse Policy and your course syllabi, so that you are familiar with the guidelines before you experience a health concern.
+Be sure to read your course syllabi, so that you are familiar with course guidelines before you experience a health concern.
 Only your professors have authority over the requirements of their courses, but sometimes they require confirmation from a dean that you are experiencing serious health difficulties.

 Notes on specific types of health concerns: